Cormac-H/ISDM-Assignment1/Report.md

 The implementation of the system will allow the Call Management Centre to attain a competitive Advantage through:

-•Automated call flows of both inward outwards allow for a more efficient time and cost reduction method
+• Automated call flows of both inward outwards allow for a more efficient time and cost reduction method

-•Improved matchmaking system for customers allow a more precise and time efficient process eliminating potential confusion and increasing the chances of a sale
+• Improved matchmaking system for customers allow a more precise and time efficient process eliminating potential confusion and increasing the chances of a sale

-•Enhanced efficiency will occur through the system’s unique ability to target and identify potential buyers through a database
+• Enhanced efficiency will occur through the system’s unique ability to target and identify potential buyers through a database

-•Less reliance on human error through greater levels of automation will reduce costs exemplified through the inward call system whereby it reduces the call handling time
+• Less reliance on human error through greater levels of automation will reduce costs exemplified through the inward call system whereby it reduces the call handling time

-•Improved customer experience through busy call times where they’ll be directed to a virtual response team which can assist them in any questions, they may potentially have
+• Improved customer experience through busy call times where they’ll be directed to a virtual response team which can assist them in any questions, they may potentially have

-•Increased revenue through the system’s ability to personalise the sale towards the customer
+• Increased revenue through the system’s ability to personalise the sale towards the customer

 - Adverse effects for business if our system fails